Biblotrh/GraphQL-Crasher/README.md

 # GraphQL-Crasher
-Example of code to crash MovieStarPlanet2 microservices/servers 'exploiting' GraphQL
+Example of code to crash MovieStarPlanet2 microservices/servers using GraphQl vulnerabilities

 # Disclaimer: Educational Use Only